How to Make Edible Rainbow Sand for Kids (Froot Loop Sand)

 How to Make Taste-Safe Rainbow Sand (Step-by-Step)

-The first thing you’ll need to do in order to make edible rainbow sand for your baby or toddler to play with is separate the Froot Loops according to their colour.
-This will allow you to make several colours of homemade sand.
+The first thing you’ll need to do in order to make edible rainbow sand for your baby or toddler to play with is separate the Froot Loops according to their color.
+This will allow you to make several colors of homemade sand.

 5 small bowls each containing a different colour of Froot Loops.

-We grabbed a few bowls and used each one to hold a different colour of cereal.
+We grabbed a few bowls and used each one to hold a different color of cereal.
 The quantity isn’t really important as you can always just add more if needed.

 2. Place Froot Loops in Blender

-Once the colour sorting is done, pour a single colour of Froot Loops into the bowl of your food processor or blender.
+Once the color sorting is done, pour a single color of Froot Loops into the bowl of your food processor or blender.

 Small blender bowl containing pink Froot Loops.